 Information Technology Services ensures the optimal performance of the Blackboard system by overseeing system access, account creations, system operations, user training and technical support.

-For fall 2022, the Blackboard Learning Management System will deliver the existing Blackboard Learn course interface and a new optional Ultra Experience course interface.
+For fall 2023, the Blackboard Learning Management System will deliver the existing Blackboard Learn course interface and a new optional Ultra Experience course interface.
 Students will likely have most courses in the Learn format and may have a few in the Ultra Experience format.
+Beginning in Fall 2024, all course sites in Blackboard will be in the Ultra Course View.

 As an instructor, information about Blackboard Learn and Ultra Experience is available on Answers Blackboard; alternatively, you can contact Information Technology Services’ Online Learning Services support staff by sending an email to email@example.com or by calling 315.443.2677.